Viol2000/hao-ai-lab.github.io/content/blogs/lookaheadreasoning/index.md

 We evaluate the end-to-end performance of **Lookahead Reasoning (LR)** across a diverse set of benchmarks using two model pairs: DeepSeek-R1-Distill (1.7B/32B) and Qwen3 (1.5B/32B).
 All experiments were conducted on NVIDIA H100 GPUs.
 Detailed results are presented in Table 1.

-A key observation is LR’s strong ability to preserve task accuracy.
-Across all benchmarks, LR achieves accuracies within a narrow margin of the target model’s autoregressive baseline, ranging from **1.0% above to 2.1% below**, demonstrating the semantic fidelity of step-level speculation.
+A key observation is LR's strong ability to preserve task accuracy.
+Across all benchmarks, LR achieves accuracies within a narrow margin of the target model's autoregressive baseline, ranging from **1.0% above to 2.1% below**, demonstrating the semantic fidelity of step-level speculation.

 In terms of efficiency, LR alone achieves speedups ranging from 1.04X to 1.71X, depending on the dataset and model combination.
 When combined with token-level speculative decoding (SD), the speedup is further amplified, achieving up to 2.11X total acceleration.
 These results confirm that LR offers substantial latency gains with minimal degradation in accuracy, and is complementary to existing token-level approaches.
 See more detailed analysis in our [paper](https://arxiv.org/abs/2506.19830).